Off Center Harbor has launched a video series with Russell and his techniques working with epoxy.

-Our kit Manuals are temporarily out of stock and unavailable until later December or January.
+Our kit Manuals are temporarily out of stock and unavailable until FEBRUARY 2019.
 Our local printer suddenly closed and we are working on setting up the files with a new printer.
 We are also revising those files to make our manuals better!

 Please stay tuned!

 Our office will be closed December 2nd - December 9th.
 We will answer emails as often as we can during that time.

 Due to UPS increased peak season rates and the fact that UPS drivers are seriously stressed out during the holiday season, we will not be shipping kits until January 2019.
 Our kits are already a maximum sized package for them and we feel the risk for damage is higher at this time of year.